Understanding Commonly Used Legal Terms

 Another word for Plaintiff, that is, the party applying, or bringing a complaint to court. (see definition for “Plaintiff” below)

 An independent person, who acts like a judge, chosen by the parties in a dispute, to resolve the issues they can’t agree on.
 The decision of an Arbitrator is usually final, and can be taken to court to make sure that it is followed.
-In Ontario, an Arbitrator may be chosen to settle family matters such as child custody, child and spousal support and division of family property, but must follow Ontario and Canadian laws.
+In Ontario, an Arbitrator may be chosen to settle family matters such as caring for children (decision-making responsibility and parenting time), child and spousal support and division of family property, but must follow Ontario and Canadian laws.
 They must make decisions considering the best interests of children, and must conduct interviews to look for domestic violence between the parties.
 Arbitrators are commonly used to settle disputes arising between employers and unions on behalf of their members, in labour law.

 Another word for lawyer, but not typically used in Canada, other than in a specific title, such as the Attorney General of Ontario, who is the chief legal advisor to the Ontario government and a member of cabinet, who oversees the justice system in the province.